Crim/MysqlReplicationClient/readme.md

-# Replication Client
+# Mysql Replication Client
-A small wrapper around https://github.com/shyiko/mysql-binlog-connector-java that handles parsing out row based replication events into a more easily digestible format, as well as adding in an easily pluggable handler call back for handling these events.
+A small wrapper around https://github.com/shyiko/mysql-binlog-connector-java that handles parsing out Mysql row based replication events into a more easily digestible format, as well as adding in an easy to/write handler call back for handling these events.

 ## Example Code
 The following code snippet registers a simple trace/log output ChangeSetHandler.
 For any Insert/Update/Delete events that come across replication it will log the change.